Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

-The embedding can be reformed into a supraembedding matrix $\mathbb{Z}$ as follows which contains for all nodes at all layers $t$.
+The output embedding of for all nodes at all layers $t$ can be reformed into a supraembedding matrix $\mathbb{Z}$ as following:.

 where $\mathbf{z}_{v}^t$ is the embedding vector of node $v$ at time $t$.
 In some scenarios, the edge embedding is needed rather than node embedding.
-We estimated edge embedding by averaging the embedding of the ending nodes as below.
+We estimate $e_(uv)$ embedding by averaging the embedding of the ending nodes as:

-We utilized the result of TMP-GNN embedding for missing data estimation.
-Before proceeding to our proposed architecture, we briefly review the other components of our setting for missing data.
+We utilize the result of TMP-GNN embedding for missing data estimation.
+Before proceeding to our proposed architecture, we briefly review the other components of our framework for missing data.